 To “keep the peace”, it’s easier to overlook poor behaviors and actions.
 For me, I tend to bottle up my frustrations rather than dealing with them.

 What Happens When We Screw Up?

-Many years ago, I made a comment thinking I was being clever and funny.
-As soon as the words left my mouth, I realized they were anything but with none of my co-workers responding.
+As an example, I once made a comment directed at one of my co-workers.
+I thought I was being clever and funny.
+Even as the words left my mouth, I realized they could be interpreted as dismissive and potentially hurtful.

 No one laughed or said anything at all!
 One of those embarrassing moments.
 I wished I’d never said anything and proceeded to pretend it was no big deal.
 But it bothered me, and to my credit, shortly afterwards I apologized to him.

 He appreciated I came to him.
 What he then said absolutely floored me!
 “Shannon, your words were out of character and I know you didn’t mean them”.
 In hindsight, I’m so glad I cleared the air and his response has stuck with me ever since.